Fukaya categories of blowups: Abouzaid's split-generation criterion

 We introduce a moduli space of stable treed annuli with fixed angle offset as follows.
-Denote by $ \ol{\M}_{d(\circ),d(\black)}^\ann $ the moduli space of stable treed annuli whose distinguished boundary marked points have an angle offset of $\pi$ (as in \eqref{eq:fixp}) and that satisfy the balancing condition \eqref{eq:balann} for treed segments at path edges.
-Standard arguments show that the moduli space $\ol{\M}_{d(\circ),d(\black)}^\ann$ is compact and Hausdorff.
-The subspace of $\ol{\M}_{d(\circ),d(\black)}^\ann$ that parametrizes curves with at most one path node is a topological manifold of dimension
+Denote by $ \ov{\mc M}{}_{d_-, d_+, d_\bullet}^{\rm ann}$ the moduli space of stable treed annuli for which the $0$-th boundary markings on the inner circle and outer circle have an angle offset of $\pi$ (as in \eqref{eq:fixp}) and that satisfy the balancing condition \eqref{eq:balann} for treed segments at path edges.
+Standard arguments show that the moduli space $\ov{\mc M}{}_{d_-, d_+, d_\bullet}^{\rm ann}$ is compact and Hausdorff.
+The subspace of $\ov{\mc M}{}^{\rm ann}_{d_-,d_+, d_\bullet}$ that parametrizes curves with at most one path node is a topological manifold of dimension

-The moduli space is equipped with a universal curve $\ol{\U}_{d(\circ),d(\black)}^\ann$ which decomposes into a surface part $\ol{\S}_{d(\circ),d(\black)}^\ann$ and tree part $\ol{\T}_{d(\circ),d(\black)}^\ann$.
+The moduli space is equipped with a universal curve $\ov{\mc U}{}^{\rm ann}_{d_-,d_+, d_\bullet}$ which decomposes into a surface part $\ov{\mc S}{}^{\rm ann}_{d_-,d_+, d_\bullet}$ and tree part $\ov{\mc T}{}^{\rm ann}_{d_-,d_+, d_\bullet}$.
 There is a forgetful map